To learn about the summer program, visit the Summer @EBUS page.

 This course combines the ELA Composition and Creative Writing curriculums to offer students a way to get all four credits in one course.
 Students will complete a discrete Composition unit where they choose a form of writing to focus on ...

-English 10: Composition and New Media
+English 10: Composition and Focused Literary Studies

 English First Peoples 12